 15. Why is the fjord green? (experiment) In summer, the water in the fjord is not clear but looks greyish green.

-16. The climate box.
+16. Climate and climate changes.
 What is climate and ice ages, what is changing climate, what is the greenhouse effect?
-Also, see a relevant short movie!

 17. The glaciers – our best climate record.
 Scientists obtain ice cores of several kilometre length from the ice shields in Greenland and Antarctica.
 These ice cores contain information on past climate.